rochester-rcl/dhsi/README.md

 `docker run -ti jromphf/node-vjs-artoolkit:0.0.1`

+To mount a shared volume, you can run the container with the *-v* flag:

+`docker run -ti -v [/path/to/folder/on/host]:[/path/to/folder/on/container] [...]`

+Where [path/to/folder/on/host] is the **absolute path** to the folder on the host file system and [/path/to/folder/on/container] is the **absolute path** specifying where the directory will be mounted on the container's file system.

 #### Cleanup
 When you're finished with your containers, you can stop any running containers and / or delete them: